-We help event organisers, shops and market stall holders, cafes, restaurants, pubs, clubs, schools, offices and homes to free themselves from reliance on throw-away plastic such as packaging, bags and bottles. and work closely with other local environmental groups and civic institutions.
+This group is for anyone in the Stroud district who wishes to take part in projects that help eliminate unnecessary single-use plastic.
+We help individuals, businesses, event organisers, shops and market stall holders, cafes, restaurants, pubs, clubs, schools, offices and households to free themselves from reliance on throw-away plastic such as packaging, bags and bottles. and work closely with other local environmental groups and local councils.

 In the beginning of July 2020 we were awarded Plastic Free Community status by marine conservation charity Surfers Against Sewage https://www.sas.org.uk/plastic-free-communities/, in recognition of the work our community has done to start reducing the impact of single use plastic on the environment.
 We are among the first districts to achieve this accreditation, and in gaining it we join a network of communities across the UK who are leading the way to tackle throw away plastic at source.